Dhruva0707/pine_golf_backend/src/test/resources/tests_context.md

 5. **Parallel Execution**:
     - Tests should be written to support parallel execution.
 Avoid shared mutable state and ensure that each test is independent of others.

-6. **WebClient for HTTP Requests**:
+6. **RestClient for HTTP Requests**:
-    - Use `WebClient` to perform HTTP requests in tests instead of `MockMvc`.
+    - Use `RestClient` to perform HTTP requests in tests instead of `MockMvc`.
 This provides a more realistic simulation of client-server communication.

 7. **Test Naming**:
     - naming conventions should be concise, clear and consistent: